How Much Omega 3 Per Day Should I Take?

 First Things First: Why Is Taking an Omega 3 Daily Dose Beneficial?

 Omega-3 fatty acids play many important roles in our bodies.
-They’re critical for fighting inflammation, supporting your microbiome, keeping your cell membranes flexible, and promoting healthy cell signaling (to name a few key functions) (2, 3).
+They’re critical for reducing inflammation, supporting your microbiome, keeping your cell membranes flexible, and promoting healthy cell signaling (to name a few key functions) (2, 3).

 What Kinds of Omega-3s Are Best?